Heap's algorithm: Proof

 The induction proof for the claim is now complete, which will now lead to why Heap's Algorithm creates all permutations of array A. Once again we will prove by induction the correctness of Heap's Algorithm.

 Basis: Heap's Algorithm trivially permutes an array A of size 1 as outputting A is the one and only permutation of A.

 Induction: Assume Heap's Algorithm permutes an array of size i.
 Using the results from the previous proof, every element of A will be in the "buffer" once when the first i elements are permuted.
 Because permutations of an array can be made by altering some array A through the removal of an element x from A then tacking on x to each permutation of the altered array, it follows that Heap's Algorithm permutes an array of size $i+1$, for the "buffer" in essence holds the removed element, being tacked onto the permutations of the subarray of size i.
 Because each iteration of Heap's Algorithm has a different element of A occupying the buffer when the subarray is permuted, every permutation is generated as each element of A has a chance to be tacked onto the permutations of the array A without the buffer element.

 Frequent mis-implementations

 It is tempting to simplify the recursive version given above by reducing the instances of recursive calls.
 For example, as:

-procedure generate(k : integer, A : array of any):
+procedure permutations(k : integer, A : array of any):